-Dr. Hall joined Valley Hope in 2013 providing clinical supervision at our Norton facility.
-He has since served in a variety of roles including Corporate Clinical Supervisor, Vice President of Clinical Services, and Vice President of Research before being named Executive Vice President in July 2018.
-He is a Licensed Clinical Psychologist and earned a Doctorate in Clinical Psychology from Wheaton College.
+Dr. Hall joined Valley Hope in 2013 and has served in a variety of roles including vice president of clinical services, vice president of research and innovation, and interim executive vice president.
+In 2019, Dr. Hall was appointed to the position of senior vice president of operations to oversee the Valley Hope markets in Colorado, Oklahoma, Texas, and Arizona.
+Patrick is a licensed clinical psychologist and earned a doctorate in clinical psychology from Wheaton College.
 He has received extensive training at leading health centers including Mt.
 Sinai Hospital, Edward Hines VA Medical Center, the University of Chicago Medical Center and the Iowa City VA Health Care System.
 Patrick’s passion is providing industry-leading patient care in an environment marked by compassion, respect, collaboration, and uncompromising safety.